 Figure 1: An infographic showing three basic Standard Celeration change measures

 Simply put, better , more informative metrics and a standard view of graphical features allow chart readers to fully see the data story.
-Over the next three blog entries we will closely look at each metric.
-Furthermore, we will examine how Standard Celeration Chart metrics explain individual performance data and help you make more informed decisions.
+Let's look today at learning speed, a.k.a. rate of change.

 How fast does performance data change?
-A student learning how to tie her shoes could take one day, one week, one month, or one year.
+A client learning how to tie her shoes could take one day, one week, one month, or one year.
 The speed of learning measured by celeration directly reflects upon the intervention used to teach shoe tying.
-Any change in a pinpoint comes from the power of an intervention (i.e., a special type of instruction, practice, or educational method).
+Any change in a pinpoint comes from the power of an intervention (or instruction or treatment).
 How useful/good would you rate an intervention that takes one week versus one month?
 Which interventions do students/clients/ourselves deserve?

 On the other side of the celeration fan (Figure 1) behavior can decelerate and the value states how fast decay occurs.
 As an example, a ÷1.4 means a behavior divided 1.4 times, a 29% change (e.g., starting a week at 14 under a ÷1.4 will yield 10 at the end of the week).
 Likewise a ÷2.0 shows behavior halving each week, a 50% lessening.